Configure and use Kafka Tiered Storage

 Prerequisites

-• Kafka and ZooKeeper services are installed in the ADS cluster.
+• Kafka and Zookeeper services are added and installed in the ADS cluster.

 NOTE